 - (7) We note that the Investment Industry Regulatory Organization of Canada has adopted IIROC Rule 29.13 which is consistent with the above discussion relating to premarketing of bought deals of equity securities.
 However, the principles articulated above apply to all offerings, whether of debt or equity securities, or a combination. - (8) The bought deal exemption in Part 7 of NI 44-101 is a limited accommodation to facilitate issuers seeking certainty of financing.
 This policy rationale is reflected in the terms and conditions of the exemption.
 In particular, in order for the exemption to be available for use, the issuer must have entered into a bought deal agreement with an underwriter who has, or underwriters who have, agreed to purchase the securities on a firm commitment basis.
 The definition of bought deal agreement in subsection 7.1(1) in NI 44-101 provides that a bought deal agreement must not have: - a "market-out clause" (as defined in subsection 7.1(1) of NI 44-101), - an upsizing option (other than an over-allotment option as defined in section 1.1 of the Instrument), or - a confirmation clause (other than a confirmation clause that complies with section 7.4 of NI 44-101). - (9) Section 7.3 of NI 44-101 allows a bought deal agreement to be modified in certain circumstances.
 Subsection 7.3(2) sets out conditions for any amendment to increase the number of securities to be purchased by the underwriters.
 Subsection 7.3(4) sets out conditions for any amendment to provide for a different type of securities to be purchased by the underwriters, and a different price for the securities.
 Subsection 7.3(5) sets out conditions for any amendment to add additional underwriters or remove an underwriter.
-Subsection 7.3(6) provides that a bought deal agreement may be replaced with a more extended form of underwriting agreement if the more extended form of underwriting agreement if the parties decide not to proceed with the distribution.
-However, section 7.3(7) provides that a party from exercising a termination right under a provision in a bought deal agreement, or a more extended form of underwriting agreement, that permits a party to terminate the agreement if: - another party or person performs, or fails to perform, certain actions, or - certain events occur or fail to occur. - (10) Subsection 7.3(3) of NI 44-101 provides that a bought deal agreement may be amended to reduce the number of securities to be purchased, or the price of the securities, provided the amendment is made on or after the date which is four business days after the date the original agreement was entered into.
+Subsection 7.3(6) provides that a bought deal agreement may be replaced with a more extended form of underwriting agreement complies with the terms and conditions that apply to a bought deal agreement under Part 7 of NI 44-101.
+Subsection 7.3(7) provides that the parties may agree to terminate a bought deal agreement if the parties decide not to proceed with the distribution.
+However, section 7.3 is not intended to prevent a party from exercising a termination right under a provision in a bought deal agreement, or a more extended form of underwriting agreement, that permits a party to terminate the agreement if: - another party or person performs, or fails to perform, certain actions, or - certain events occur or fail to occur. - (10) Subsection 7.3(3) of NI 44-101 provides that a bought deal agreement may be amended to reduce the number of securities to be purchased, or the price of the securities, provided the amendment is made on or after the date which is four business days after the date the original agreement was entered into.
 As noted above, the policy rationale of the bought deal exemption is to facilitate issuers seeking certainty of financing.
 This policy rationale has not been met when a bought deal agreement is amended to provide for a smaller offering or a lower share price, particularly within a short period of time after the original agreement has been signed.
 If an underwriter does not wish to assume the risk of a bought deal, the underwriter may want to consider proposing a fully marketed offering to the issuer, rather than a bought deal.